 Skip to main content

-Shreeji Doshi is working with our cyber advisory team as its director of governance, risk and compliance, and he is an associate member of the Belgian Cyber Security Coalition.
+Shreeji Doshi is a director of governance, risk and compliance in our Cyber Advisory team, and an associate member of the Belgian Cyber Security Coalition.
 As part of the DORA Talks podcast series, Shreeji spoke to experts from around Thomas Murray about the impact of the EU’s Digital Operational Resilience Act (DORA).

 Listen on Spotify